 Compare personal loan options

 What are the benefits of personal loans and HELOCs?

 - Simple application.
-Your typical personal loan is easy to apply for and requires far less paperwork and time required for a HELOC.
+Your typical personal loan is easy to apply for and requires far less paperwork and time than a HELOC.

 - Quick turnaround.
-Depending on your lender, you could begin using your loan in just a few days.
+Depending on your lender, you could receive your loan funds in just a few days.

 - Typically lower initial rates.
-Because your home’s equity effectively secures what you borrow, your initial interest rate can be decent.
-But your rate is variable, which means rising prime rates ultimately affect how much you pay each month.
+Because your home’s equity effectively secures what you borrow, your initial interest rate may be lower than with a personal loan.

 - Borrow only what you need.
 During your HELOC’s draw period, you withdraw only what you need up to your approved limit.